social-comp/YouTubeAudit-data/README.md

 ## Citation Information

-If you use the dataset in your research, please cite the following paper:
+If you use the dataset in your research, please cite the following paper [(link)](https://dl.acm.org/doi/10.1145/3392854):
 > Eslam Hussein*, Prerna Juneja*, Tanushree Mitra.
 "Measuring Misinformation in Video Search Platforms: An Audit Study on YouTube".
 The 23rd ACM Conference on Computer-Supported Cooperative Work and Social Computing.
 2020.